-Each year Area Coordinators, Resident Directors and Resident Assistants are required to attend fire and life safety training during their orientation in August.
+Each year Coordinators of Well-Being, Experience VT or Case Management and Administration, Resident Directors to Managing Directors, and Resident Assistants to Student Leaders, are required to attend fire and life safety training during their orientation in August.
 The purpose of the drills is to provide all residents and staff an opportunity to practice what to do in the event there is ever a real fire or other evacuation emergency.
 These drills prepare building occupants for an organized evacuation in case of a fire or other emergency.